Welcome to our gallery showcasing the artfully minimalist Travel House, a home designed by Brain Factory.

 The walk-in, glass enclosed shower features an ultra-modern rainfall shower head, and is illuminated by a strategically aimed recessed light in the ceiling.

-In the master bedroom, we see the gold accent wall backing the light hued bed, flanked by a pair of floating bedside tables in white.
+In the primary bedroom, we see the gold accent wall backing the light hued bed, flanked by a pair of floating bedside tables in white.
 Bespoke wall sconces glow sympathetically beside the white pillow headboard.

 Beside the bed, a wall-sized closet is hidden by slabs of glossy white, meshing with the clean and minimalist tone of the rest of the home.
 The hardwood flooring continues within this room as well.